Favorites Win Nearly Everywhere on First Big Primary Night of 2018

-The candidates favored by the oddsmakers didn’t win every single race in the four-state primaries held today: Republican U.S. Representative Robert Pittenger of North Carolina lost his party’s nomination for another term in a rematch with 2016 opponent Mark Harris.
+The candidates favored by the oddsmakers didn’t win every single race in the four-state primaries held today: Republican U.S. representative Robert Pittenger of North Carolina lost his party’s nomination for another term in a rematch with 2016 opponent Mark Harris.
 Other than that, though, this was simply not a night for upsets.
 The big shocker many had anticipated, a West Virginia GOP Senate nomination for rogue ex-con Don Blankenship, emphatically didn’t happen.
-You can say the same about dogs that did not bark in the other three states holding primaries today.
+You can say the same about dogs that did not bark in the other three states’ primary election results.

 Indiana

-In the most competitive House district in Indiana, Democrats got the candidate party leaders wanted in Mell Hall.
+In the most competitive House district in Indiana, Democrats got the candidate party leaders wanted in Mel Hall.
 He’ll take on potentially vulnerable Republican incumbent Jackie Walorski.
-And the vice president’s older brother Greg Pence easily won the GOP nomination for Mike’s old House seat.
+And the vice-president’s older brother Greg Pence easily won the GOP nomination for Mike’s old House seat.

 North Carolina

-The aforementioned loss by U.S. Representative Robert Pittenger was not that big a shock, since Mark Harris (a very well-known Christian right minister and pol) had come close to toppling him in 2016.
-Harris’ extremist profile could, however, help Democratic nominee Dan McCready make this Charlotte-suburbs-based district quite competitive in November.
+The aforementioned loss by U.S. Representative Robert Pittenger was not that big a shock, since Mark Harris (a very well-known Christian-right minister and pol) had come close to toppling him in 2016.
+Harris’s extremist profile could, however, help Democratic nominee Dan McCready make this Charlotte-suburbs-based district quite competitive in November.

 Another perpetually endangered Republican House incumbent, Walter Jones, won a plurality over two primary opponents.
 That means the conservative eccentric, who opposed both the Iraq War and last year’s GOP tax bill, will win another term, as no Democrat is running against him.